ASTRODEEP-JWST: NIRCam-HST multiband photometry and redshifts for half a million sources in six extragalactic deep fields: Methods

-It is reasonable to assume that similar spurious detections could exist at photo-$z<$10, although detecting in the reddest bands favours high photometric redshift estimates for these kind of fake sources.
-However, since it would be impossible to go through all of the catalogs to find them, we invite the users to carefully inspect any objects selected for scientific purposes.
+It is reasonable to assume that similar spurious detections could exist at photo-$z$$<$10, although making detections in the reddest bands favours high photometric redshift estimates for these kinds of fake sources.
+However, since it would be impossible to go through all of the catalogues to find them, we invite users to carefully inspect any objects selected for scientific purposes.